 Those whose abstracts are accepted will also be invited to submit a paper (maximum 12,000 words) by Monday 23 August 2021.
 Any paper admitted by this date will be eligible for consideration for a prize that we are offering this year for the Best Paper by a Doctoral Student (for the full rule click here).

 Please note that presenters who have had a paper accepted for the Subject Sections programme at the Annual Conference are not able to submit the same paper for consideration for the Doctoral Students Conference.
-Those who submitted papers for the Subject Sections programme will hear the outcome by Monday 3 May.
 Any paper which it was not possible to accept in the sections programme will be considered automatically if the proposer requested that option when applying (and it is not necessary to resubmit).

-We hope that you will consider submitting a proposal in response to the calls and look forward to welcoming you to our conference in September.
+We look forward to welcoming you to our conference in September.

 Thom Brooks Professor FAcSS FHEA FRHisS FRSA